NiallBunting/niallbunting.github.io/_posts/2022-03-09-commake-common-makefile.markdown

 ```

 The idea is not that these become really fancy, often they are just one line.
-See the [examples section][#Examples].
+See the [examples section](#examples).

 # Examples